josh-hs-ko/Thesis/README.md

 and a predicate specifying when an element of a setoid is the unique inhabitant of the setoid.

 #### Prelude.Function
-This module defines pointwise equality of functions, which forms a setoid, and pointwise heterogeneous equality of functions.
+This module defines pointwise equality of fun⁻ctions, which forms a setoid, and pointwise heterogeneous equality of fun⁻ctions.
-The category `Fun` of sets and functions is also defined here.
+The category `Fun` of sets and fun⁻ctions is also defined here.
 The unit type is proved to be terminal in `Fun`.

 #### Prelude.Function.Fam